webcompere/model-assert/README.md

     .at("/name").isEmptyText();
   ```
   > [!WARNING]
-  > Unless you're 100% sure of the type of a note, `isEmpty` and `isNotEmpty` are too approximate and
+  > Unless you're 100% sure of the type of a node, `isEmpty` and `isNotEmpty` are too approximate and
   > should be combined with a DSL-switching type assertion like `.text()`, `.object()`, or `.array()`
   > since `isEmpty` on a `Boolean` makes no sense, and it's not clear what `isNotEmpty` or `isEmpty` would
   > mean on `null`.